-Please obtain a 3-ring binder to be used to compile your assessment measure results, informational handouts, useful web resources, and the resume that you will be creating throughout the semester (see calendar for details regarding due dates).
+Please obtain a 3-ring binder to be used to compile your assessment measure results, informational handouts, and useful web resources you obtain throughout the semester (see calendar for details regarding due dates).
 You will then use this information in conjunction with the information you read about in class and hear from our guest speakers to fully explore one psychology-related career that you believe is a good fit for your personality type, values, interests, skills, and strengths.
-You will write a final paper regarding this career interest for inclusion in the portfolio to keep for your future interview purposes.
-You will turn in the final paper only electronically via D2L.
-Again, please keep the hard copy of your portfolio for future reference purposes!
+You will write a final paper regarding this career interest for inclusion in the portfolio.
+Please note, you will only turn in the final paper electronically via D2L.
+The binder is for your own future reference when applying for jobs, internships, graudate school, etc....